-The fields of competition are based on the CGS/ProQuest Distinguished Dissertation.
-Award and alternates between Biological/Life Science and Humanities or Social Sciences and Mathematics, Physical Sciences, and Engineering every two years.
-For 2022 the feilds are Mathematics, Physical Sciences, and Engineering.
-Consult CGS/ProQuest solicitation for this years categories.
+The broad fields of competition are based on the CGS/ProQuest Distinguished Dissertation Award and alternates between Biological/Life Science and Humanitiesand Fine Arts or Social Sciences and Mathematics, Physical Sciences, and Engineering every two years.
+For 2023 , the fields are Biological Sciences/Life Sciences and Humanities and Fine Arts.
+Consult CGS/ProQuest solicitation for more about this years categories.

 Social Sciences field includes agricultural economics; geography; anthropology; archaeology; economics; education; sociology; government (political science); demography; and psychology.

 Mathematics, Physical Sciences, and Engineering fields include mathematics; statistics; computer sciences; data processing; systems analysis; chemistry; earth sciences; physics; geology; meteorology; astronomy; metallurgy; geophysics; pharmaceutical chemistry; aeronautical, architectural, biomedical, ceramic, chemical, civil, and electrical engineering sciences; environmental health engineering; geological, mechanical, mining, nuclear, and petroleum engineering.

-Each degree-granting program of The University Graduate School is allowed one nominee in each category of a "truly outstanding" dissertation.
+Each degree-granting program of The University Graduate School is allowed one nominee of a "truly outstanding" dissertation in each category .
 Nominations may be made by the Director of Graduate Studies or Departmental Chair by submitting the following:

 - Completed nomination form

 - Three letters of support, of which one must be from the nominee’s dissertation supervisor, another from a member of the nominee’s dissertation committee, and the third from a person of the nominee’s choice.
-A list of the questions which the Graduate Faculty Council’s Awards Committee will consider when making the award follows.
-The members of the research committee are invited to address these issues in their nominating letters
+These letters should evaluate the significance and quality of the nominee's dissertation work.

 - A non-technical 1,000 word abstract which can be easily understood by all of the members of the Awards Committee (who come from a wide variety of different disciplines spanning the humanities, social sciences, and sciences.